AhoyISki/duat/book/src/quick-settings/prelude.md

     opts.footer_on_top = false;
     // Make the bottom widgets take up only one line of space. opts.one_line_footer = false;
-    // Shows available keybindings
+    // Shows available keybindings.
     opts.help_key = Some(KeyEvent::new(KeyCode::Char('?'), mode::KeyMod::CONTROL));

-    // Default formatting for the StatusLine
+    // Default formatting for the StatusLine.
     opts.fmt_status(|pa| {
         // If on one line footer mode: let mode = mode_txt();